-Can Wet Wipes Be Flushed Down the Toilet?
+Can Baby Wipes Be Flushed Down the Toilet?

 To avoid any preventable problems with your sewer system, it’s important to refrain from disposing of these items down the toilet.
-In addition, it is also essential to perform regular maintenance.
+It’s also essential to perform regular maintenance.
 A simple drain cleaning is an easy solution to help prevent costly problems.

-Here’s an explanation as to why you should never flush anything down the toilet that isn’t #1, #2, or toilet paper.
+Here’s an explanation of why you should never flush anything down the toilet that isn’t number one, number two, or toilet paper.

 Wipes Can Get Caught on a Snag or Bend in the Pipe

-The pipes that connect your toilet to either the septic tank or the city sewage system are not straight.
-In fact, they may turn several times before making a connection.
+The pipes that connect your toilet to either the septic tank or the city sewage system aren’t straight.
+They may turn several times before making a connection.
 These bends, where the pipe may become smaller, are prime places for debris to lodge.

 Some of the most often flushed items are:

 - “Flushable” wet wipes